Sonic Youth Decanted, or how we ended up in the Washington Post

 There is no specific time limit for drinking the wine after improvement with the Sonic Decanter.
 We have had wine that was treated, tasted them re-corked and found the same wonderful characteristics 4-6 days later.
 Of course this requires that the wine be re-corked and stored properly between tastings.

-Let’s break this all down, and see if the claims hold up.
+Let’s break this all down and see if the claims hold up.
 To be clear, I have not used the machine in question.
 I am relying on the Sonic Decanter Kickstarter page.
 If the people behind Sonic Decanter have more technical information about the product, I would gladly re-examine this issue.
-However, with what I have seen, I believe their claims to be dubious.
+However, from what I have seen, I believe their claims to be dubious.

-3. Reduces (or changes) levels of anthocyanins.
 Anthocyanins are the pigmentation of red wine.
-Along with other polyphenols, they give red wine it’s sensation of dryness and texture in red wines.
-If it actually changed the type or quality of the anthocyanins, the biggest difference would be to the color of the wine.
+Along with other polyphenols, they give red wine the sensation of dryness and texture in red wines.
+If it actually changed the type or quality of the anthocyanins, the biggest difference would be the color of the wine.

-4. Softens the tannins.
 Wine gadget promoters typically proclaim that their devices “soften” red wine flavors.
-This is simply very easy to do.
-Heat the wine in a microwave for 30 secondow setting will do the same thing.
+This is very easy to do.
+Heat the wine in a microwave for 30 seconds setting will do the same thing.
 Shooting the wine through a blender will do the same thing.
 Or (on my strong recommendation) simply opening the bottle for an hour before drinking will do the same thing.

-5. pH is reduced.
 To reduce pH means the machine is making the wines more acidic.
-This isn’t impossible, but it doesn’t jibe with their other claimes.
+This isn’t impossible, but it doesn’t jibe with their other claims.
 It would make the wine taste sharper and crisper, not rounder or fuller.
-It would make flaws in lower priced wines more noticeable.
+It would make flaws in lower-priced wines more noticeable.

-6. Improve shelf life.
-This claim seems impossible on it’s face.
-Breaking down anthocyanins and altering it’s acid levels can only reduce it’s ability to stave off oxidization and infections.
-It would only work if it totally neutralized the wine, destroying the majority of biological elements in the wine.
+This claim seems impossible on its face.
+Breaking down anthocyanins and altering their acid levels can only reduce their ability to stave off oxidization and infections.
+It would only work if it totally neutralized the wine, destroying most biological elements in the wine.
 Of course, flavor in wine is biological in origin…

-7. Reduces Volatile Acids.
-These are not present in any meaningful way in wine.
+These are not present in any meaningful way in the wine.
 This was a problem in inexpensive wine 20 years ago, but it’s very rare today.

 For any journalist who wants to test Sonic Decanter, please follow my standard rule in testing wine gadgets: as in any scientific study, there must be a control subject.
 That control subject MUST always be a bottle of the same wine, decanted an hour before and served at 65 degrees Fahrenheit.